Houston Jones Act Lawyers

 - Cost of living during recovery

-In comparison, claims under general workers’ compensation usually only covers basic medical care (for the most part).
+In comparison, claims under general workers’ compensation usually only cover basic medical care (for the most part).

 What Are My Rights Under the Jones Act?